 - prepare for, attend, and participate in EC and committee meetings (including conference calls).

 - develop certain skills if you don't possess them, such as understanding financial statements and details of National NSSLHA's programming.

 - develop a sense of values and concern for National NSSLHA's development.

 The President and President-Elect shall represent opposite professions (1 audiology, 1 speech-language pathology).
-Both positions serve as an EC liaison on ASHA's Committee on Leadership Cultivation.
+Both positions serve as an EC liaison on an ASHA committee.

 Two years: 1 year as President-Elect, then automatically 1 year as President.

 - Serve as chair of the EC, ensuring that the EC fulfills its responsibilities for the governance of National NSSLHA.